cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 ## Updating the Spreadsheet (Download Svein Harald's Information spreadsheet)

-The finshied spreadsheet with the extension of the Enterprise model is now done.
+The finished spreadsheet with the extension of the Enterprise model is now done.

 You can download it [here](../../artifacts/rules/information-addition-svein-harald.xlsx).